 Visitor Experience: We’re winning hearts and minds

-It seems like there’s never been a more exciting time to join a career with the National Trust.
-We are really proud to be one of the top visitor attractions in the UK, making a difference to the lives of over 26 million people every year.
+It seems like there’s never been a more exciting time to build a career with the National Trust.
+We are really proud to be one of the top visitor attractions in the UK, making a difference to the lives of over 22 million people every year at the houses, gardens and parks in our care, and more than 100 million people a year as they enjoy the coast and countryside.
 With this in mind, we’ve been really busy behind the scenes making sure that we have the people and the resources in place to ensure that each visit is the best it can be.

-We caught up with Visitor Experience Director, Tony Berry, to discuss his role and how the new members of his immediate team and the further Visitor Experience Team will affect change inside our organisation and across the heritage sector.
+We caught up with Visitor Experience Director, Jess Monaghan, to discuss her role and how the new members of her immediate team and the further Visitor Experience Team will affect change inside our organisation and across the heritage and outdoors sectors.

 The role of Visitor Experience Director